awslabs/aws-lambda-web-adapter/README.md

 Lambda Web Adapter forwards this information to the web application in a Http Header named "x-amzn-lambda-context".
 In the web application, you can retrieve the value of this http header and deserialize it into a JSON object.
 Check out [Express.js in Zip](examples/expressjs-zip) on how to use it.

+## Lambda Managed Instances

+Lambda Web Adapter supports [Lambda Managed Instances](https://docs.aws.amazon.com/lambda/latest/dg/lambda-managed-instances.html), which allows a single Lambda execution environment to handle multiple concurrent requests.
+This can improve throughput and reduce costs for I/O-bound workloads.

+When running on Lambda Managed Instances, Lambda Web Adapter automatically handles concurrent invocations by forwarding multiple requests to your web application simultaneously.
+Since most web frameworks (Express.js, FastAPI, Spring Boot, etc.) are already designed to handle concurrent requests, your application should work without modification.

+### Considerations for Multi-Concurrency

+When using Lambda Managed Instances, keep these points in mind:

+- **Shared state**: Global variables and in-memory caches are shared across concurrent requests.
+Ensure your application handles shared state safely.
+- **Connection pooling**: Use connection pools for databases and external services rather than single connections.
+- **File system**: The `/tmp` directory is shared across concurrent requests.
+Use unique file names or implement file locking to avoid conflicts.
+- **Resource limits**: Memory and CPU are shared across concurrent requests.
+Monitor resource usage under concurrent load.

+Lambda Managed Instances works with both buffered and response streaming modes.

 ## Graceful Shutdown

 For a function with Lambda Extensions registered, Lambda enables shutdown phase for the function.
 When Lambda service is about to shut down a Lambda execution environment,